Stouthart/DX340/README.md

 # iBasso DX340 Debloating & Tweaking Playbook

-The GitHub repository provides a playbook for debloating and tweaking the iBasso DX340 digital audio player.
+This GitHub repository provides a playbook for debloating and tweaking the iBasso DX340 digital audio player.

 > [!IMPORTANT]
 >